mattupstate/angular-pipeline-example/README.md

 I've purposely not used the `--rm` flag for `docker run` commands.
 Leaving containers around after executing commands can be helpful when debugging.
 It also affords me the ability to copy resources out of a stopped container to the host.

+### Allure Usage

+[Allure](https://docs.qameta.io/allure/) is a test report tool that produces a static web UI and has the option to track testing trends over time.
+I've configured both the unit and end-to-end tests with an Allure reporter.
+From the resulting XML the Allure command line tool is then used to generate a report.
+The reports, along with coverage and checkstyle results, are published to S3.

 ### DNSimple Usage

 DNSimple is my personal DNS management service.
 In the `./etc/terraform/resources.tf` file you will see two DNS records for this example application: